dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 - set HDR or LDR rendering
 - apply post effects to a render target, selected before or after rendering a camera
 - clear a render target or clear only the depth buffer (eg to always render on top of a render target in a FPS game, or render the UI)
-- manipulate the compositor from scripts (or any animation system) in the scene to modify the composition, enable effects, etc
+- modify the compositor from scripts (or any animation system), for example to modify post effects

 ## Create a graphics compositor